Sash: United States of America

 In the United States, George Washington, who served as commander-in-chief of the Continental Army during the American Revolutionary War and later served as the first President of the United States, was noted for wearing a blue ribbed sash, similar to that of the British Order of the Garter, early in the war, as he had in 1775 prescribed the use of green, pink, and blue sashes to identify aides de camp, brigade-majors, brigadiers general, majors general, and the commander in chief in the absence of formal uniforms.
-He later gave up the sash as "unrepublican" and "pretentious for all but the highest-ranking aristocracy," according to historians.
+He later gave up the sash as "unrepublican" and "pretentious for all but the highest-ranking aristocracy", according to historians.
 Washington is seen wearing the sash in Charles Wilson Peale's 1779 painting Washington at Princeton.

 Sashes continued to be used in the United States Army for sergeants and officers.
-In 1821 the red sashes (crimson for officers) were limited to first sergeants and above.
-In 1872 the sashes were abolished by all ranks but generals who continued to wear their buff silk sashes in full dress until 1917.
+In 1821, the red sashes (crimson for officers) were limited to first sergeants and above.
+In 1872, the sashes were abolished by all ranks, but generals continued to wear their buff silk sashes in full dress until 1917.
 Waist sashes (in combination with a sabre) in the old style are still worn by the officers and senior NCOs of the Commander-in-Chief's Guard of the 3rd U.S. Infantry Regiment (The Old Guard) as well by the West Point Band drum major along with the West Point cadet officers.
 The drum major of the Old Guard Fife and Drum Corps also still wears a waist sash, but no sidearms.

-At the time of the American Civil War (1861–65) generals of the regular US Army wore silk sashes in buff.
-Officers were authorized silk sashes in crimson (medical officers: emerald) while red woolen sashes were entitled to senior non-commissioned officers (Army Regulations of 1861).
-In the Confederate Army sashes were worn by all sergeant ranks and officers.
+At the time of the American Civil War (1861–65), generals of the regular US Army wore silk sashes in buff.
+Officers were authorized silk sashes in crimson (medical officers: emerald) while red woollen sashes were entitled to senior non-commissioned officers (Army Regulations of 1861).
+In the Confederate Army, sashes were worn by all sergeant ranks and officers.
 The colour indicated the corps or status of the wearer.
 For example: yellow for cavalry, burgundy for infantry, black for chaplains, red for sergeants, green or blue for medics, and grey or cream for general officers.

+Myanmar

+Since 1948, Burmese presidents have worn the traditional Burmese sash worn by ancient Burmese kings, which resembles a Western-style sash, at state ceremonies.

+What makes Myanmar sash different from Western countries is that the sash is made of gold, and is called the golden sash.